dafer45/TBTK/doc/Manual.md

 @page Overview Overview

 # Model, Solvers, and PropertyExtractors {#ModelSolversAndPropertyExtractors}
-It is useful to think of a typical scientific numeric study as involving three relatively separate decissions:
+It is useful to think of a typical scientific numerical study as involving three relatively separate decissions:
 - What is the model?
 - What method to use?
 - What properties to calculate?